TheOutOfEquilibriumGroup/TheOutOfEquilibriumGroup.github.io/research.md

 ### ... and Beyond

-We continue to push the boundaries of nonequilibrium science — connecting information, energy, and matter through interdisciplinary approaches at the interface of physics, computation, and biology.
+We continue to push the boundaries of nonequilibrium science, connecting information, energy, and matter through interdisciplinary approaches at the interface of physics, computation, and biology.